arx-tools/arx-level-generator/readme.md

 `arx-convert` and it changes the format of the json structure, then just delete the `.cache` folder and you're good to go.

+## Important commands

+`./scripts/dev.sh` - generate a level and load the level in arx immediately

+`./scripts/publish` - prepare a map as a zip file for publishing to moddb

 ## Known issues with the stack so far

 https://github.com/evanw/esbuild/issues/1975